c-qu/samplesize-validation/README.md

 ## Installation

-You can install the released version of sampsizeval from [CRAN](https://CRAN.R-project.org) with:
+The released version of sampsizeval can be installed from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("sampsizeval")